Decathlon/decavision/docs/_build/html/_sources/data_example.rst.txt

 ----------------------------------------------------------------

-If you have a single set of images, but would like to split it into a training and a validation set, first place your images in a train folder, which is located in the folder 'data/image_dataset' for this example.
+If you have a single set of images, but would like to split it into a training and a validation set, first place your images in a train folder located in 'data/image_dataset' for this example.
 Using hockey and soccer players as examples of classes, your dataset should be organized in the directory as follows::

   data/